39 24 16

-What is RankBrain?
+What is Google RankBrain?

 Furthermore, a great thing about it is that it can learn from its mistakes and continuously improve its results.

 Have in mind that this wasn’t Google’s first project involving machine learning.
 Google news is based on the same concept.

 In these situations, RankBrain is able to make an educated guess based on understanding of the language.

 However, it doesn’t stop there.

-Before the introduction of RankBrain, Google had to create synonym lists and establish connections between entities.
+Before the introduction of this algorithm, Google had to create synonym lists and establish connections between entities.
 As you can presume, this took a lot of time.

 They are sometimes ambiguous in nature.
 If we take this into account, the problem becomes even bigger.

 The entire process was performed in several stages.
 This allowed Google team to monitor progress as they went.

 Most people would presume that RankBrain is an online system.
-This is completely wrong.
-All of the learning processes are performed offline.

-Procedure is performed during two major stages:
+The procedure is performed during two major stages:

 These two stages are redone each time a person makes a unique query.

 Most people think that they are synonyms but this cannot be farther from the truth.

 Machine learning is a process during which computer system is able to improve over the course of time.

 In other words, not requiring any additional improvement.
 At this point, artificial intelligence is still a hypothetical term.

 Google RankBrain is not the only system that uses machine learning.
 Other examples include email filtering, photo recognition, etc.

 At this point in time, artificial intelligence is still far away.
 Even machine learning has a lot of issues as it is.

 Connection to Hummingbird

-Others believe that RankBrain is in fact an autonomous modification that should help out Hummingbird (Moz).
+Others believe that this algorithm is in fact an autonomous modification that should help out Hummingbird (Moz).

 For example, when user enters a query, it will be first handled by RankBrain and then processed by Hummingbird.

 Machine learning is nothing new to Google.
 They already had some similar projects in the past.

 With this in mind, it shouldn’t surprise us if RankBrain was actually based on Hummingbird technology (or at least some part of it).

 Both of these projects may suggest that Google is slowly going towards voice search for mobile devices.

 This is to be expected given how many people access internet through their mobile devices.

 Anyway you put it, one thing is for certain.
 They are both important for understanding meaning behind words and reading user intent.